-- To Understand the basics of pharmaceutical microbiology and important microorganism playing roles pharmaceutically - To understand different products of microbial origin playing a key role in pharmaceutical applications. - To understand the role of secondary metabolites in the pharmaceutical industry. - Understand the functions of biomolecules. - Understand nucleic acids and their importance to combining and analyzing information - To understand good practices and regulations involved in utilizing the microbial products for pharmaceutical application
+- To Understand the basics of pharmaceutical microbiology and important microorganismplaying roles pharmaceutically - To understand different products of microbial origin playing a key role in pharmaceutical applications. - To understand the role of secondary metabolites in the pharmaceutical industry. - Understand the functions of biomolecules. - Understand nucleic acids and their importance to combining and analyzing information - To understand good practices and regulations involved in utilizing the microbial products for pharmaceutical application

-- 1. Have basic knowledge of pharmaceutical microbiology - 2.
-Have well versed with the different microbial products used in pharmaceutical applications - 3.
-Better understanding of good laboratory practices and regulations for utilizing the microbial products in pharmaceutical applications - 4.
-Get introduced to various drug discovery tools and appreciate the use of in silico methods in drug designing. - 5.
-Summarize the DNA & RNA structure and base pairing schemes - 6.
-Understand the process of production of various biopharmaceuticals.
+Staatin COs Course Outcomes Blooms Level CO1 Have basic knowledge of pharmaceutical microbiology and well Understand versed with the different microbial products used in pharmaceuticalapplications CO2 Better understanding of good laboratory practices and regulations Apply for utilizing themicrobial products in pharmaceutical applications CO3 Get introduced to various drug discovery tools and appreciate the Understand use of in silicomethods in drug designing.
+CO4 Summarize the DNA & RNA structure and base pairing schemes Apply CO5 Understand the process of production of various Understand biopharmaceuticals.